 AAK has been sourcing coconuts from India and Sri Lanka since the 1930s.
 Nowadays, Indonesia, the Philippines, and India are the three biggest coconut producers with 70 percent of the global production.
-We source our coconut oil from the Philippines, Indonesia and partly from India.
+We source our coconut oil from the Philippines, Indonesia and India.

 Coconuts as raw material